Nevuly/S510UA-BQ423-Hackintosh/README.md

 [whatnameisit](https://github.com/whatnameisit) for Asus Vivobook repository

-the VoodooI2C helpdesk for working touchpad
+The VoodooI2C helpdesk for working touchpad

 headkaze for Hackintool